Are Rubber Chippings Good for Muddy Gardens?

 Do rubber chippings get hot in summer?

-Like many outdoor materials, rubber surfaces can become warmer in direct sunlight, particularly darker colours.
-Surface temperature may vary depending on weather conditions and exposure.
+Like many outdoor materials, rubber surfaces can become warmer in direct sunlight, particularly in darker colours.
+Surface temperature varies depending on weather conditions and exposure.
+This is worth considering for areas used by young children or pets during hot weather.

 Are rubber chippings suitable under swings and climbing frames?

 Decorative rubber chippings may not be suitable beneath equipment involving falls from height.
-Safety surfacing requirements may vary depending on the critical fall height and installation specification.
+Safety surfacing requirements vary depending on the Critical Fall Height and installation specification.
+For play equipment with a fall height, consult a qualified playground safety professional regarding BS EN 1177 compliance requirements.

 Ordering Rubber Chippings in the UK

-Rackerman supplies rubber chippings suitable for gardens, play areas, pathways, and landscaping projects in multiple colours and quantities with UK delivery available.
+Rackerman supplies rubber chippings suitable for gardens, play areas, pathways and landscaping projects in multiple colours and quantities with UK delivery available.
+Browse rubber chippings for muddy gardens and outdoor spaces.

 Disclaimer